-For the quarter ended: December 31, 2017
+For the quarter ended: March 31, 2018

-Or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition Period from to

-Commission File Number: 000-55406

-NightFood Holdings, Inc.

-(Exact name of registrant as specified in its charter)

-Nevada 46-3885019 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 520 White Plains Road, Suite 500 Tarrytown, New York 10591 (Address of Principal Executive Offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company X
+Or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from \\\\\\ to\ Commission File Number: 000-55406 NightFood Holdings, Inc. (Exact name of registrant as specified in its charter) Nevada 46-3885019 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 520 White Plains Road, Suite 500 Tarrytown, New York 10591 (Address of Principal Executive Offices) (Zip Code) 888-888-6444 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗀 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act. П П Large accelerated filer Accelerated filer $|\mathsf{X}|$ Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) П Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+2018, the registrant had outstanding 40,428,063 shares of common stock.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12(b)-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes □ No ⊠

 Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
-At February 15, 2018, the registrant had outstanding 38,244,520 shares of common stock.
+At May 17,